superbunytime/media-requests/readme.md

 !skip should skip the current song, removing it from the list.
 !bansong should ban a song from the list, preventing it from being selected !unbansong see if you can figure out what this command should do winkyface

+for now instead of using an express server we're just going to have logic to check the json file on the website every 5 seconds